wangheer2010/Bootcamp-Code-Quiz-Web-App/README.md

 1. Display hard-coded questions
 1. Change the color for the answer selected based on it's correctness
 1. Create an ending page where you can see and save your scores
-1. Create a head's up display
+1. Create a head's up display, with a timer and scorer

 ## Screenshot of the Deployed App